Little Ephraim Robin John and Ancona Robin John: Dominica

-Several months later, Captain William Sharp of Liverpool convinced the Robin Johns that he would transport them back to Africa if they were able to escape to his ship.
-In a letter, one of men stated that he was "determined to get home".
+Several months later, Captain William Sharp of Liverpool convinced the Robin Johns that he would transport them back to Africa if they could escape to his ship.
+In a letter, one of the men stated that he was "determined to get home".
 One night, the Robin Johns slipped away and boarded Sharp's ship.

 Instead of sailing to Africa, Sharp sailed to Virginia, where he sold the Robin Johns to John Thompson.